Posted on: 06 Aug, 2019

 Find below an example on the EUR/USD in the 5m timeframe.

-If you are looking to engage in a trend at what would be classified as fair price rather than a discounted price, you could opt to get into the trade at the 20-period moving average.
+If you are looking to engage in a trend at what would be classified as fair price rather than a discounted price, you could opt to get into the trade at the 20-period moving average as part of this forex trading strategy for day traders.
 The rest of the pre-conditions described in the first example would still apply, with the only difference that this entry would be more aggressive in nature since the trader is willing to pay what's considered a fair price vs a discounted price.
 The same stop loss and risk management logic apply as in the case of the discounted entry modality.

-This is a counter-trend strategy as what you are looking to exploit is a reversal.
-Trend exhaustion refers to the eventual lack of momentum to extend a directional move.
+This is a counter-trend forex trading strategy as what you are looking to exploit is a reversal.
+A trend exhaustion during the day refers to the eventual lack of momentum to extend a directional move.
 The precondition is to first spot a sequence of at least 3 pushes up or down, with each pass showing a divergence between the price and the bollinger band width (BBW) in a movement often referred to as ‘compression’.

 At this stage, what we then need to see is the price closing below (in the case of a downtrend) the 20-period moving average to gather enough evidence that the market is done accepting higher prices and is ready to roll over to find the next level of equilibrium, wherever that might be.

-If you are going to take this type of trade as part of your strategy, the most logical area to place you stop would obviously be above or below the highest or lowest point of the cycle.
+If you are going to take this type of day trade as part of your forex trading strategy, the most logical area to place your stop would obviously be above or below the highest or lowest point of the cycle.
 Your targets could be split into 50% at a 1 time ATR, which is when the position is moved to break even, with the remaining position aiming to reach target 2 and 3 at a distance of 2 times and 3 times the ATR of the timeframe traded.
-The best way to enter this strategy, given its dynamism, is on a market order.
+The best way to enter this forex trading strategy, given its dynamism, is on a market order.

 A breakout trade can be played in many different ways.
 However, for the purpose of keeping it simple yet effective, the use of the bollinger band will be helpful here.

 First, one must understand that the bollinger band follows the universal law of contraction followed by expansion.
-What this means is that when the bands squeeze together, it suggests that energy (volatility) must be released, which is why expansion, which acts like a rubber band or spring, occurs.
-It is on this transition from contraction to expansion that the opportunity to trade a breakout may arise.
+What this means is that when the bands squeeze together, it suggests that energy (volatility) must be released, which is why expansion, which acts like a rubber band or spring.
+It is on this transition from contraction to expansion that the opportunity to trade this breakout forex trading strategy may arise.

 To qualify a breakout trade as valid, we must first find acceptance via a couple of closes outside the broken range as the period of compression comes to an end.
 Once that is confirmed, we can start looking for a potential entry on a retest of the mid bollinger band (20 moving average).
 The stop could then be placed at the other extreme of the range with a few pips of a buffer.
 As above, your targets could be split into 50% at a 1 time ATR, which is when the position is moved to break even, with the remaining position aiming to reach target 2 and 3 at a distance of 2 times and 3 times the ATR of the timeframe traded.

-This trading strategy can be categorized as counter-trend, as it aims to pick potential tops and bottoms based on the concept of symmetries around market cycles.
-By drawing a 100% Fibonacci projection, the trade will aim to get the best possible pricing before a potential reversal in price.
+This technical analysis trading strategy can be categorized as counter-trend, as it aims to pick potential tops and bottoms based on the concept of symmetries around market cycles.
+By drawing a 100% Fibonacci projection, the trade will aim to get the best possible pricing for that day before a potential reversal in price.

 These reversals often occur due to the side in control taking profits off the table, counter-trend positions added by contrarian players or market makers incentivized to fill out the area with heavy limit orders.